Fexty12573/mhw-gui-editor/README.md

-# MHW GUI Editor
+# MHW/MHGU GUI Editor
-An editor for the MHW GUI files (.gui)
+An editor for the MHW and MHGU GUI files (.gui)

 In its current state it is not much more than a glorified 010 Editor template with some convenience features such as a texture viewer and a proper object tree.